After a thrilling season, the NFL is officially over for another year. So, the team at SportsTips thought it would be a ...

 Where did the Philadelphia Eagles finish the season?

-The Eagles finished first in the National Football Conference East in the 2019 NFL season.
+The Philadelphia Eagles finished second in the NFC East and 7th in the NFC.

 How many games did the Philadelphia Eagles win?